matthewbrems/old/assessments.md

 5. Code Reviews
 In data science, the ability to program effectively is as important as the ability to collaborate with and learn from others.
 A code review is the perfect opportunity to promote both.
 You will display your code to fellow students, walk through each line of code, and defend the choices you made when writing your code.
 Your classmates will have the opportunity to ask questions, to suggest changes, and to learn from what you did. **In order to graduate, you must do one code review.**

+6. Blog Posts
+Whereas advances in most academic areas is left to peer-reviewed journals, many advances in data science come from people posting research on blogs or personal sites.
+In fact, blogs are to data science as Twitter is to journalists.
+Many data scientists have blogs as a way to communicate interesting findings, code snippets that they have found to be particularly helpful or challenging, and discussions of "hot" data science topics.
+We believe that you keeping a blog is incredibly beneficial to your development as a data scientist.
+As such, you will be keeping a blog of your own with regular posts throughout the cohort. **In order to graduate, you must publish at least ten data science-related blog posts on a personal site.**